xplor-pay/ClearentIdtechIOSFrameworkPod/README.md

 # Release Notes

+2.0.27 - Fix an issue with BITCODE_ENABLED usage.
+Remove the logic to retry the bluetooth search when a condition idtech warned us about happens.
+Instead, just force the disconnect and have the client try the search again.

 2.0.25 - trapping more potential exceptions in remote logging to avoid crashes. (framework version 2.0.8)

 2.0.24 - improved retry when retrieving the device serial number and firmware version from reader.